secretstartups/handbook/content/handbook/company/culture/top-team-member.md

 - Being respectful of other's time making sure her communication was short and sweet
 - Manager of one having a clear overview / todo list of what needed to be done
-- Move fast by shipping the minimum viable change making sure decisions were made instead of delayed to not pile on work for later.
+- Move fast by shipping the minimal valuable change making sure decisions were made instead of delayed to not pile on work for later.

 ### October 2017 Top Team Member